iLib-js/ilib-lint/README.md

 responsible for that file can get some clue as to what it means and what they need to do to fix it.

+## Built-in Rules

 Some generic rules that apply to many types of files are built-in to i18nlint.
+This apply mostly to resource files, such as XLIFF files.

+The built-in rules are:

+- resource-icu-plurals - check for ICU-style plurals.
+Also works with formatjs plurals, as it has the same syntax.
+- resource-quote-style - if the source string has quotes, check that the target string also has quotes and that those quotes are appropriate for the locale
+- resource-url-match - if the source string contains references to URLs, check that the target string also contains references to the same URLs

 ## License